lasalmi/push_swap/readme.md

 	comparator for given instructions
 ## MISC
-	Find out about ss stack number count < 2 behaviour
+	Find out about ss stack number count < 2 behaviour save input to int array
+		remalloc dynamically if needed and memcpy
 ## push_swap
 	-Incoming digits saved with a value of order?
 Then just change the number?
 	-Graph theory for solving?\